Ricardo Lagos: Academic and diplomatic career

 After obtaining his law degree from the University of Chile in 1960, Lagos pursued a Ph.D. in Economics from Duke University, which he completed in 1966.
 During that time he became a visiting professor at the University of North Carolina at Chapel Hill political science department until 1965.
 After his time in North Carolina, he maintained ties with both universities.
 On his return to Chile, he was employed at the Institute of Economy of the University of Chile directed by Carlos Massad.
-In 1967, he was named Director of the School of Political and Administrative Sciences, a position he held until 1973, when he became Secretary General of the University of Chile.
+In 1967, he was named Director of the School of Political and Administrative Sciences, a position he held until 1973 when he became Secretary General of the University of Chile.
 Lagos subsequently began work as a professor of economics in the School of Law at the University of Chile, and between 1971 and 1972 he was Director of the Institute of Economy.
 He was later named Director of the Latin American Council of Social Sciences.

-During the 1970s, Lagos declared himself an "independent of the left" and abandoned the Radical Party of Chile, which he had joined in 1961, when this party supported Jorge Alessandri's government.
+During the 1970s, Lagos declared himself an "independent of the left" and abandoned the Radical Party of Chile, which he had joined in 1961 when this party supported Jorge Alessandri's government.
 Although he did not possess much diplomatic experience, he worked with Hernán Santa Cruz as the Chilean delegates to the United Nations and presented an outstanding speech on the international financial crisis.
 During the speech, he strongly criticized the decision of U.S. President Richard Nixon to suspend the convertibility of the U.S. dollar into gold, a measure that would end in the rounding up the Asian crisis.
 In 1972, President Salvador Allende appointed Lagos as the Chilean ambassador to the Soviet Union in Moscow, but the appointment was never ratified by Congress.
 As a Regional Director of the training program of post graduate studies in social sciences, he was later put in charge of Project UNESCO, of the United Nations Development Programme (UNDP) in Buenos Aires.
-As a public servant he also served Chile as a United Nations delegate with rank of ambassador at the 26th United Nations General Assembly.
+As a public servant, he also served Chile as a United Nations delegate with the rank of ambassador at the 26th United Nations General Assembly.
 In addition, he was a delegate to the UN's 3rd Conference of Commerce and Development (United Nations Conference on Trade and Development).

 Soon after the 1973 coup d'état, he and his family were sent into exile in Buenos Aires, Argentina, where he took the position of Secretary General of the Latin American Faculty of Social Sciences (FLACSO).
 He moved for a year to the United States, where he became visiting professor of the William R. Kenan chair for Latin American Studies at the University of North Carolina at Chapel Hill.
 In 1975, he worked as a consultant for the United Nations Development Programme.

 Lagos returned to Chile in 1978, and worked for the Regional Program of Employment of the United Nations, PREALC.
-During the implementation of policies imposed by the International Monetary Fund his mission was to advise all the governments in the South American continent on the matter of employment.
+During the implementation of policies imposed by the International Monetary Fund, his mission was to advise all the governments in the South American continent on the matter of employment.